 Total Billed = Sales - Discounts + Taxes - Credits/Voids

-- Recurring Plans: Revenue from subscriptions (of any frequency).
+- Recurring Plans: Sales from subscriptions.

-- Usage: Revenue from metered usage components.
+- Metered: Sales from metered usage components.

-- Setup Fees: Revenue from setup/initial fees.
+- Setup Fees: Sales from setup/initial fees.

-- Trial Fees: Revenue from paid trials.
+- Trial Fees: Sales from paid trials.

 These are discounts or deductions applied to sales according to Chargify coupon/discount logic.